How to Ask Your Siblings to Contribute Financially to a Parent’s Care

 How to Talk with Family and Friends

 In her newest book, Your End of Life Matters: How to Talk with Family and Friends, Anne Ziff offers tips for how to communicate about common caregiving challenges.
 An assistant clinical professor of psychiatry at the Icahn School of Medicine at Mt.
 Sinai Medical Center in New York and a licensed marriage and family therapist, Ziff is an only child, but she’s counseled countless siblings through tough conversations.
+But before you set up a family meeting or call your long-distance sibling on the phone, you need to have some ground rules.

 • Focus on the big picture.
 In the short term, you might want your sister to split the bills or at least contribute to smaller purchases.
 But keep in mind the end goal, which should be to work together to make sure your parents get the care they need.
 When you keep your loved one’s needs at the forefront, it helps keep things in perspective so you can more easily have a conversation that gets into the details of which sibling can provide which types of support.